boundedcontext/bounded-context-language-sample/definitions.md

 ### Delete an existing environment

 If you no longer need an environment, you can delete it from your server.
-Keep in mind, that this will render all domain schemas, command and event logs irretrievable.
+Keep in mind, that this **will render all domain schemas, command and event logs irretrievable**.
 This can be done with the following statement:

 	delete environment 'release-0.8.13';